slimecog/checks-for-understanding/module-2/backend/week_one.md

 14. What's an ORM?

-an orm is an object relational mapper. the orm we are using currently is activerecord. this is what enables us to interact with our database without having to use raw sql.
+an ORM is an object relational mapper. the ORM we are using currently is activerecord. this is what enables us to interact with our database without having to use raw SQL.

 15. What's the most commonly used ORM in ruby (Sinatra & Rails)?